jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 DSLs tend to have smaller grammars than general-purpose programming languages.
 They may consist of only a handful of rules.
 A surprisingly small Interpreter implementation can accommodate the elements of a DSL.
 This makes Interpreter an ideal implementation for a DSL as we'll eventuall see.

 Most DSL programs tend to be small, but there’s no restriction on the size of the program.
-Staying with Specification example, it could be a program with one statement, and therefore one object in the tree.
+Staying with the Specification example, it could be a program with one statement, and therefore one object in the tree.
 Or it could be a program of hundreds of statements and therefore hundreds of objects in the tree.

 Grammars generally only have three basic rule types:
 * __OR__ rule, which lists the grammar rules that are more specific versions of the general rule.